 If you are unable to find your own support or you are struggling to remain independent, we may be able to provide support for you.

-Contact us for an assessment to find out if you qualify for City Council funded support.
+Contact us if you would like an assessment to find out if you qualify for City Council funded support.

 We use the information from your assessment to decide if you qualify for support under the Care Act 2014.

 It's really important to ask a family member, carer or someone who knows you well to be with you during the assessment if you find it difficult to express your views and wishes, if you don't have anyone to support you, you can arrange for an independent advocate to support you.

 There is a national level of care and support needs that all councils will consider when they assess what help they can give you.
 To qualify for support:

 When we do an assessment with you, we will consider your wellbeing and what is important to you and your family.
 We will take into account whether your situation is likely to get worse in the next few months.

 You may need to pay for some support yourself - we will work out how much you can afford to pay.
 This will be a separate financial assessment which will be done after the assessment of your care needs.

 If you have more than £23,250 in savings and capital, you will have to pay the full cost of any support you require.
 You can still ask for an assessment of your care needs but you will not qualify for any funded support from us.

 If your savings and capital drop below £23,250 contact us again and we will review your assessment.